 - Beef Jerky

 During the trek, you will be expending a great deal of energy.
 Your muscles will also experience much wear and tear.
 So you will need to bring enough protein to heal your muscle fibers.
-One great protein option is beef jerky.
+One great protein option is beef jerky which you can buy at the shop buffalo jerky online.
 These snacks are made of dried and salted beef, and they can last for very long periods of time.

 - Chocolate Bars